Welcome (M)Art

 January – March 2023

-This Is Not a Coup will transform the Welcome (M)art space into an immersive black and white photo installation to take the viewer back in time to banana farms.
-Ceramic bananas will adorn pedestals, bowls, and other elements, visualizing all the tools that were used to “civilize” the banana.
-This immersive ceramic and photo installation will introduce the history of the United Fruit Company and how it led to a massive campaign to romanticize the presence of the banana in American homes, while committing crimes against the countries and their people where the exotic fruits came from.
+This Is Not a Coup transformed the Welcome (M)art space into an immersive black and white photo installation to take the viewer back in time to banana farms.
+Ceramic bananas adorned pedestals, bowls, and other elements, visualizing all the tools that were used to “civilize” the banana.
+This immersive ceramic and photo installation introduced the history of the United Fruit Company and how it led to a massive campaign to romanticize the presence of the banana in American homes, while committing crimes against the countries and their people where the exotic fruits came from.

 Erika Nj Allen is a multi-media artist with a BFA in photography from the Art Academy of Cincinnati. and a current MFA candidate at the Cranbrook Academy of Art in Bloomfield Hills, MI. in the ceramics department.